 Since 1996 Dr. Rocco has been with the Department of Electronics, Information and Bioengineering of Politecnico di Milano, where he is currently Full Professor in Systems and Control.
 He teaches Automatic Control to Mechanical and Aerospace engineering students and Control of Industrial Robots to Automation engineering students, and Industrial Automation to Management Engineering students.

-Since January 2013 he has been serving as Chair of the BSc and MSc Programs in Automation and Control Engineering at Politecnico di Milano.
+From 2013 to 2018 he has served as Chair of the BSc and MSc Programs in Automation and Control Engineering at Politecnico di Milano.

 Dr. Rocco has served in the executive board of SIDRA, the national society of Italian Professors in Automatic Control, and of ANIPLA, the Italian National Association for the Automation.

 He is co-founder of Smart Robots, a spin-off company of Politecnico di Milano.

 Dr. Rocco served as an Associate Editor for the IEEE Transactions on Robotics from 2004 to 2008.
 He has also served in the International Program Committee of the IEEE/ASME Conference on Advanced Intelligent Mechatronics for several editions as well as in other international conferences (including RSS 2008).
 He has been co-editor of a special issue on Mechatronics of the IFAC journal "Annual reviews in control".

 Paolo Rocco has been a member of the Conference Editorial Board (CEB) of the Robotics and Automation Society of the IEEE, serving as an Associate Editor for ICRA (2007-2013) and IROS (2009-2011).